-Make sure the Mains earth wire is connected directly to this connector block and NOT to the secondary base earth post which is provided for making off zone circuit and conventional sounder circuit screens.
+Make sure the Mains earth wire is connected directly to this connector block and NOT to the secondary base earth post which is provided for making off detector and sounder circuit screens.

 The Power Supply PCB's earth strap MUST be connected to the spade on the chassis earth post before operation.
 The spade is compressed against a shoulder on the post via the lowest nut.
 The earth post may appear loose, this is intended by design.